 Also, be sure to report the theft to your finance or leasing company, since it’s technically the owner of the vehicle.

 Throughout the entire claims process, stay in communication with the insurance company.
 It can keep you updated on your claim’s progress.

 Should I file a claim with my auto insurance?

 Depending on the incident, you may decide against filing a claim and pay out of pocket to avoid a potential increase in your insurance premium.
 This might make sense if you were involved in a single-car incident and don’t have collision coverage, no one was hurt, no one else’s property was damaged, and the cost of the damages is less than your policy deductible — the amount you’ll have to pay out of pocket.

 After you provide the incident details to your insurance company, the next step is a vehicle inspection, if needed.
 An insurance claims adjuster or appraiser will evaluate your car’s damage and determine whether it can be repaired.

 Scenario #1: Repairs

-If the car can be repaired, the adjuster will provide a cost estimate and may give you a list of nearby auto body shops.
+If the car can be repaired, the adjuster will provide an estimate for repair costs and may give you a list of nearby auto body shops.
 If you have an auto body or repair shop you prefer to use, the insurance company may be able to honor that request.